 The large myopia rate in China

 According to the Ministry of Health and the Ministry of Education, China has a large myopia rate of 33% in particular among young consumers.
-More than 400 million of Chinese people are myopic and wear glasses.
+More than 400 million Chinese people are myopic and wear glasses.
 China has been reached a high record in myopia, today up to 90% of the Chinese population are short-sighted while 60 years ago, this number only reach 10 to 20%.

 The rate of myopia occurrence in primary schools, junior high schools, and senior high schools is 25%, 70%, and 85% respectively, due to important hours of classes in schools as well as the excessive use of electronic devices, such as computers, tablets, and smartphones.

 China has one of the highest frequency cases of myopia in the world and its myopic population is expected to increase by 8% on average annually.

-With the rising disposable incomes, Chinese consumers are paying more attention about their health and protection of their eyes.
-So they are very careful when they are choosing glasses, because they preferred to buy glasses of higher quality.
+With the rising disposable incomes, Chinese consumers are paying more attention to their health and the protection of their eyes.
+So they are very careful when they are choosing glasses because they preferred to buy glasses of higher quality.

 Consumers are attaching greater importance to the ornamental qualities more than the practical functions of the spectacles they buy.
 Especially for their children, parents want to find the best in the world for them.